mkudffs(8) — Linux manual page

 logical sector size of the device.

-size of 2048 bytes independently of logical sector size,
+of 2048 bytes independently of logical sector size, therefore it

-therefore it was not able to automatically mount UDF filesystem
+was not able to automatically mount UDF filesystem if block size

-Linux kernel used a logical sector size of the device as UDF
+used a logical sector size of the device as UDF block size, plus

-Linux kernel can automatically mount UDF filesystems correctly if
+automatically mount UDF filesystems correctly if UDF block size

-UDF block size matches device logical sector size and since
+matches device logical sector size and since version 4.11 can

-(which is not autodetected) can be manually specified via
+autodetected) can be manually specified via bs=blocksize mount

 WHOLE DISK VS PARTITION